r3id/r3id_app/_posts/2017-02-12-add-some-colour-to-iterm.md

 ---
 layout:			  default
-title:  		  Add some colour to iTerm
+title:  		  Add some colour and Git branch to iTerm
 type:			    post
 navigation: 	false